henichole/eCommerce-Project/cleaning_data.md

 ERROR:  column "formatted_visit_start_time" of relation "analytics" already exists SQL state: 42701

---To prevent further complications, I had to do this:
+--To prevent further complications, do this:

                UPDATE analytics
                SET formatted_visit_start_time = TO_TIMESTAMP(visitStartTime);
                ALTER TABLE analytics

---Then same logic as deleting the duplicates, I dropped the original column:
+--Drop the original column:

                DROP COLUMN visitStartTime;
                ALTER TABLE analytics
                RENAME COLUMN formatted_visit_start_time TO visitStartTime;

---I received error message, unfortunately I decided to undo everything for the timstamp thing in order to avoid further complications, because I need to be able to pull my analytics table.
+--I received an error message.
+Unfortunately, I decided to revert all the changes related to the timestamp to prevent further complications, as I need to be able to retrieve my analytics table.
 ERROR:  cached plan must not change result type
 SQL state: 0A000

---At this point I am able to pull "visitstarttime" from analytics table individually but couldn't pull the full analytics table out.
-I guess I should stop here.
+--At this point, I can retrieve "visitstarttime" from the analytics table individually, but I'm encountering difficulties when trying to extract the entire analytics table.
+I believe it might be best to halt further attempts for now.

 --Update on Oct 4t: The timestamp is showing in its correct format today, good news.